AlbrechtL/openwrt-docker/readme.md

-# OpenWrt qemu docker container for x86_64, arm64 and Weidmueller u-OS
+# OpenWrt docker container for x86_64, arm64 and Weidmueller u-OS

 [![Build](https://github.com/AlbrechtL/openwrt-docker-arm64-build/actions/workflows/build.yml/badge.svg)](https://github.com/AlbrechtL/openwrt-docker-arm64-build/actions/workflows/build.yml)
 [![Tests](https://github.com/AlbrechtL/openwrt-docker/actions/workflows/test.yml/badge.svg)](https://github.com/AlbrechtL/openwrt-docker/actions/workflows/test.yml)

+This Docker container brings you OpenWrt, a software-based router solution, in an easy-to-use setup.
+Unlike other OpenWrt containers, this one provides a full system emulation, complete with OpenWrt's own Linux kernel.
+Thanks to powerful technologies like KVM and macvtap, OpenWrt runs at nearly native speeds here.
+We use the original OpenWrt binary builds, so most features should work seamlessly.
+If you notice any features that aren’t working as expected, please let us know!

 ## Features